 “Cold Calls” Are Still a Great Way to Warm Up Some Prospects

-“Cold calling” still has some life left in it.
+“Cold calls” still has some life left in it.

 Don’t get me wrong.
 On the surface, the numbers don’t look great.

 A recent survey found that only 4 percent of B2B decision-makers respond positively to “cold call” marketing efforts, as reported by eCommece Times.
 Other sources typically put the odds of making a sales appointment from a cold call at somewhere between 1 and 3 percent, while the Direct Marketing Association — a champion for old-school tactics — puts the overall response rate to phone marketing at about 9 percent.

 But here’s the thing — even if a telemarketing effort is met with only 4 percent favorability, that’s 4 percent of your audience that you’re likely not otherwise engaging.